Justinborzi/lastprop/docs/README.md

 You can also join us on [discord](https://discord.gg/hF7Cqe9)!

 ### Reporting an Issue:
 When reporting an issue please provide detailed information so we can find out what's going on.
-Provide your console logs and you game configuration.
+Provide your console logs and your game configuration.
 Issues opened with little to no information will be closed.
 All issues should be submitted [here](https://github.com/gluaws/lastprop/issues).

 ### Test Server:
  * **US/CA** [*66.70.128.24:27016*](steam://connect/66.70.128.24:27016)